ooni/probe-cli/internal/enginenetx/DESIGN.md

 The second point, in particular, is crucial.
 The design of `LookupTactics` is such that we can start attempting to dial as soon as we have some tactics to try.
-A composed `httpsDialerPolicy` can, in fact, start multiple child `LookupTactics` operations and then return tactics to the caller as soon as they are ready, without blocking dialing until _all_ the child operations are complete.
+A composed `httpsDialerPolicy` can, in fact, start multiple child `LookupTactics` operations and then return tactics to the caller as soon as some are ready, without blocking dialing until _all_ the child operations are complete.

 Also, as you may have guessed, the `dnsPolicy` is a policy that, under the hood,